Petroteq makes false claims about green house gas emissions

 They will use electricity and front loaders to mine.

-The production of tar sands in Utah is a story of false claims and impossible promises with a long history of failed companies, bankruptcies and name changes.
+The production of tar sands in Utah is a story of false claims and impossible promises.
+Including a long history of failed companies, bankruptcies and name changes.
 Foreign owned company heads and insiders walk away with invested money.
-Utah politicians provide legitimacy to magical mine plans and accept corporate money while the local communities suffer from economic swings created by the scams.
+Utah politicians provide legitimacy to magical mine plans and accept corporate money.
+The local communities suffer from economic swings created by the scams.